Activation Energy Calculator

 What is activation energy?

-Activation energy is the minimum amount of energy required for a chemical reaction to occur.
-It represents the energy barrier that reactants must overcome to transform into products.
+Activation energy (Eₐ) is the minimum energy required for a chemical reaction to occur.
+Think of it as an energy barrier that reactants must overcome to be transformed into products.
+Without sufficient activation energy, molecules will collide but no reaction will take place.

-How do you calculate activation energy using the Arrhenius equation?
+How do I calculate activation energy from two rate constants?

 Do enzymes lower activation energy?